badgerloop-software/sc-mppt/README.md

 3. See if it actually increased power.
 4. Repeat.

-This repo currently implements the Perturb and Observe (PO) MPPT algorithm, with a slight step modification.
+This repo currently implements the Perturb and Observe (PO) MPPT algorithm, with a two modifications.
+Firstly, the step size is updated based on change in power.
+Secondly, the algorithm switches to constant current mode when the battery is over a specified charge threshold to avoid overcharging.
 This implementation is chosen for its simplicity and speed, but subject to change based on performance findings.

+MPPT PO Algorithm
 1. Start at some arbitrary charging voltage
 2. First shift output voltage by a predefined step size
 3. If power output increases, do another larger magnitude step in the same direction
 4. Otherwise if power decreases, do a smaller magnitude step in the opposite direction
 5. Repeat 3 and 4 indefinitely

+Constant Current Algorithm
+Same as MPPT, but replace the feedback variable of power with average battery current (target 0).

 Some additional resources for MPPT algorithms https://ww1.microchip.com/downloads/en/appnotes/00001521a.pdf